elastic/esqueue/readme.md

 ## Project Status

+> This library is deprecated and should not be used in any codebase

 While it's believed to be pretty stable, this library isn't really being used anywhere in any of Elastic's projects.
-Issues and PRs are welcome, but it isn't actively being developed.
-As such, it doesn't get a lot of stress testing, and we don't recommend you rely too heavily on it, hence its experimental status.
+It isn't actively being developed, doesn't get a lot of stress testing, and Elastic does not recommend using it.

 ## Installation